 The Writing test assesses your command of American English grammar.
 There are three levels of English composition students can qualify for when taking this test: English090, English100, English101.
 Take your time on this portion of the test to ensure your proper placement in English composition.

 The Math test assesses your math ability.
 The test will begin with Pre-algebra and will adjust the difficulty level based on your answers.
 As soon as the program assesses your math ability it will stop testing.
 Achievable math levels range from Basic Arithmetic to Trigonometry.
-A calculator is available within the testing program.
+A calculator is available within the testing program or students may request one from the test proctor.
 Students may change the calculator to a scientific calculator if needed.
 The test proctor will provide scratch paper.

 Testing Center Expectations:

 You must have a CAC student ID number.
 (If you are not a CAC student, you will need to pay a $25 proctor fee at our Cashier's office prior to testing - submit your receipt to the test proctor.)